-AAHOM opened in 1982 in an historic firehouse in downtown Ann Arbor and quickly became the cornerstone of informal science education in the community.
-From its inception, the Museum has worked with scientists, artists, designers, engineers, and innovators to create simple, effective science exhibits that can be understood by children, their families, and audiences of all ages.
-Following several expansions, AAHOM now occupies 40,000 square feet, and offers 250+ interactive exhibits designed to promote science discovery and literacy.
+AAHOM opened nearly 40 years ago in an historic firehouse in downtown Ann Arbor and quickly became the cornerstone of informal science education in the community.
+This was achieved by working with scientists, artists, designers, engineers, and innovators who transferred their extraordinary talents and knowledge into the creation of simple, effective science exhibits that can be understood by children, their families, and audiences of all ages.
+Following several expansions, AAHOM now occupies 40,000 square feet, with 20,000 devoted to exhibit space for 250+ interactive exhibits designed to promote science discovery and literacy.

 Nearly six million visitors have visited AAHOM since it opened its doors in 1982, making it one of the most popular science centers in the State of Michigan.
 In the last fiscal year, October 1, 2018 – September 30, 2019, 78% of AAHOM visitors came from five counties in Southeast Michigan as follows: Washtenaw (32.6%), Wayne (24.2%), Oakland (14.2%), Livingston (3.6%), and Macomb (3.0%).
 Our education programs align with State of Michigan Grade Level Content Expectations and Next Generation Science Standards.
 Outreach and Distance Learning programs served over 30,000 individuals off site in FY19.